 They have come to feel more comfortable in my community.
 Who am I to say “this is my community?”
 It is everyones community.
 If you are here, surviving, renting, owning and engaged, we are part of this community.

 I travel three to four months each year through many social biomes.
-I know the wealthiest zip codes in all the U.S.A. and frequent many of them as I exhibit at art festivals.
+I know the wealthiest zip codes in all the U.S.A. and frequent many of them as I exhibit at art festivals with our business, the Buffalo Billfold Company.
 These communities have much to offer in Schools, Education, Shopping, Arts and Humanities.
 They seem to have it all.
 I earn part of my own living from them.

 What I see, that they don’t see, is their lack of diversity.
 I have immigrant friends that find pride in owning their first (sixty year old) two bedroom home, they have a family of five.
 I have immigrant friends that have enough discretionary income to repaint their house and do landscaping in their yards.
 Some of my friends still struggle to have their car fixed and it ends up in the driveway on blocks.